Top 6 business lessons learned from Covid-19 during 2020

 The sudden disruption of COVID-19 has caused businesses to make critical decisions they’ve never dealt with before, leading to irreversible changes.

-The research took a look at the impact COVID-19 had on enterprise, focusing on changes in working behavior.
+The research took a look at the impact COVID-19 had on enterprise, focusing on changes in working behaviour.

 One of the most obvious effects was the rapid switch to remote work.
 The report found that businesses had on average 4.7 times more people working from home compared to before the pandemic.

-This presented significant challenges, with businesses having to swiftly adapt and upgrade their IT and online systems to cope with the new working arrangements.
+This presented significant challenges, with businesses having to swiftly adapt and upgrade their IT systems to cope with the new working arrangements.

 Here are the 6 key lessons presented by the report to help your business come out stronger post-Covid.